-The referee stops the game and restarts the game from the kick-off formation.
-The kick-off will be awarded to the team defending the side of the field the ball is on when the game stuck is called.
+Once the referee calls Global Game Stuck, players enter the Ready state, and a new kick-off is awarded to the team that was closer to the ball when the Global Game Stuck was called.
 A global game stuck can only be called if at least one robot has touched the ball since the previous kick-off.